Uyunid dynasty

 The Uyunid dynasty (العيونيون) were an Arab dynasty that ruled Eastern Arabia for 163 years, from the 11th to the 13th centuries.
-Their sect was mentioned by the sources to be Shia Twelver.
 They were, like the majority of the people of Eastern Arabia, from the Banu Abdul Qays tribe.
 They seized the country from the Qarmatians with the military assistance of Great Seljuq Empire in the year 1077–1078 CE.
 It then fell to the Usfurids of Banu Uqayl in 651 AH (1253 CE).
 The famous poet Ali bin al Mugrab Al Uyuni is a Uyunid.

 History

 Rise

 In 1077–1078, an Arab sheikh named Abdullah bin Ali Al Uyuni defeated the Qarmatians in Bahrain and al-Hasa in the Siege of Hofuf with the help of the Seljuq Turks of Baghdad and founded the Uyunid dynasty.

 Then Al-Fadhl, son of Abdullah, transferred his capital to Qatif, then to Awal (today’s state of Bahrain).
 In his reign, the state extended to Kuwait.
 Then in 513 AH, the capital went back to Qatif.
 In 531 AH, Mohammed, son of Al Fadhl I, was assassinated, and his state was divided into two, one in al-Hasa and the other in Qatif.